 Sharing knowledge - Inclusive education

-Geneva, February 25: An event to promote the importance of inclusive education for children with disabilities will be held in Geneva on Friday, March 1, at the 22nd session of the Human Rights Council.
+GENEVA, 25 February 2013: An event to promote the importance of inclusive education for children with disabilities will be held in Geneva on Friday, 1 March, at the 22nd session of the Human Rights Council.

 It will showcase the progress made recently by selected countries in Central and Eastern Europe and the Commonwealth of Independent States (CEE/CIS) in the area of Inclusive Education for Children with Disabilities – in collaboration with UNICEF and its partners.